 The North American business of a global automobile company had long prided itself on both the quality and affordability of its vehicles.
 But as the quality and price of automobiles improved across the industry, the leadership team decided that the company had to make “customer experience” its strategic differentiator.

 *Net Promoter Score is an index ranging from-100 to 100 that measures the willingness of customers to recommend a company's products or services to others.
 It is used as a proxy for gauging the customer's overall satisfaction with a company's product or service and the customer's loyalty to the brand.

-Subscribe for all our latest insights.
+Subscribe for all our latest Forbes articles, whitepapers, and more.